 Paul started the Comedy Pet Photo Awards alongside his great pal, (no really they are friends) Tom Sullam.
 It was of course Paul’s inspired idea, although Tom still says it was his.
 Paul is a spectacularly brilliant wildlife photographer and (really shouldn’t be allowed to write his own bio) a humungous animal lover.
 He grew up with dogs and now has his own collection of English Springer Spaniels, as well as chickens and two cats at his home in Arusha, Tanzania.
 He is totally and utterly hopeless at taking pictures of his pets though and now, because he can't enter this competition, is not going to be any better.
 Hey ho.
 He also, quite magnificently, started the Comedy Wildlife Photography Awards, which runs at another time of year, do check it out.

 As a photographer and pet owner, Tom knows his pet cat Slinky better than anyone else (excluding his wife and two children, extended family, neighbours and downright strangers) - putting him in the enviable position of being the lead pet cat photographer judge along with the other judges.
-Unbelievably, along with this phenomenal pet cat knowledge, Tom has many other strings to his bow.
+But now Tom finally succumbed to his kids pleadings and is the proud owner of Kiba, an adorable black labrador puppy - awwwww!
+The cutest and goofiest (and possibly the most intelligent member of the Sullam house hold) Along with this phenomenal dual cat and dog knowledge, Tom has many other strings to his bow.
 He is a photographer first and foremost, he has helped create the Comedy Wildlife Photography Awards and turn it into the rib tickling competition it now is, and he has also worked in London in a completely different and unrelated job.
 All these skills thrown together have produced one of the most versatile judges for the inaugural Comedy Pet Photography Awards.
 Without him, this competition would be pretty much unmoved or unchanged.